Samanius/imperial-catering-se/PRD.md

 A luxury yacht catering platform that connects discerning clients with exclusive restaurants, embodying the refined elegance of Old Money and Quiet Luxury through sophisticated design and seamless ordering experience.

+**IMPORTANT**: The application now uses a centralized cloud database (GitHub Gist) for data persistence.
+All restaurant data is stored in the cloud and accessible to all users.
+See DATABASE_SETUP_RU.md for setup instructions.

 **Experience Qualities**:
 1. **Understated Elegance** - Every element exudes quiet sophistication without ostentation, letting quality speak for itself
 2. **Effortless Refinement** - Interactions feel natural and intuitive, as if guided by an invisible concierge